 At the heart of Wild Rose is a simple, thematically poignant phrase: “Three chords and the truth.”
-It’s the mantra by which protagonist Rose-Lynn Harlan lives by, a philosophy to describe country music’s popularity, and an ironic truth she must contend with to overcome personal obstacles.
-Because Wild Rose frames itself around this phrase’s inner meanings, it give the film’s various genre cliches a purpose that accommodates the narrative, rather than make it feel conventional.
+It’s the mantra by which protagonist Rose-Lynn Harlan lives by, a philosophy to describe country music’s popularity, and an ironic truth she must accept to overcome personal obstacles.
+Because Wild Rose is framed around this phrase’s inner meanings, it allows the film’s various cliches to accommodates the narrative rather than feel conventional.
 Thanks to a solid, heavily Scottish (think James McAvoy in the SNL Air Traffic Control sketch) performance from newcomer Jessie Buckley, and you have a film that’s equal parts heartwarming and heartbreaking, despite its familiarities.

 If you didn’t know Buckley before Wild Rose, this role will leave quite an impression.
 She plays Rose-Lynn, a fiery-haired, 23-year old single mother and aspiring country singer finally released from a year-long prison sentence for drug felony.
-Returning home to Glasgow with an ankle bracelet under her leg, Rose-Lynn knows what she wants to do: raise enough money to get a plane ticket to Nashville where she can start a budding musical profession.
+Returning home to Glasgow with an ankle bracelet, Rose-Lynn knows what she wants to do: raise enough money to get a plane ticket to Nashville and start a budding musical profession.
 Unfortunately reality is much more complicated.

-The music of Wild Rose is equally solid, mainly on account of being catchy.
-Unpopular opinion as it may be, I actually enjoy country music and, while I didn’t recognize most of the songs, Buckley was always phenomenal singing them.
+The music of Wild Rose is equally solid and catchy.
+Unpopular opinion: I actually enjoy country music and, while I didn’t recognize most of the songs, Buckley was always phenomenal singing them.
 She knew just how to sound vulnerable, yet at peace behind the microphone, as evident by one solo performance near the very end.
 She believes in her voice but not so much in her ability to, as Marion put it, “stick at things” over a long period of time.
 The journey thus becomes about ensuring that responsibility to her family sticks just long enough.

 Verdict: 4 out of 5 Stars.